 - Military specific occupations (not surveyed in OES)

-The statewide response rate for the May 2016 survey was 63 percent for sampled establishments, covering 75 percent of sampled employment.
+The statewide response rate for the May 2017 survey was 67 percent for sampled establishments and 68 percent of sampled employment.

 Most of the data were collected electronically, either by email or over the Internet.
 Survey schedules or solicitation letters were initially mailed out to all sample establishments.
 Three additional mailings were sent to non-respondents at approximately four-week intervals.
 Telephone follow-ups and, in some cases, personal visit follow-ups were made for those nonrespondents considered critical to the success of the survey.